 On the wall by the door inside the shelter hang two walnut boards containing bronze plaques engraved with the names of persons for who the Friends of the Wild Flower Garden have received memorials of $100 or more.
 It also includes the names of living persons who have been honored with donations to The Friends of the Wild Flower Garden of $500 or more.

-This was a gift of Marian Eliason in 1981 in honor of her mother, Lydia Eliason and presented to The Friends of the Wild Flower Garden.
+This was created by The Friends as a result of memorial funds received from Marian Eliason in 1981 in honor of her mother, Lydia W. Eliason, who had passed away on June 19.
 It is engraved with a dedication to the Eloise Butler Wildflower Garden.
 All such donations are used for the benefit of the Garden.

 A sound system was installed in the Shelter at the time of construction.
 This included the purchase of a tape player that would play bird calls over the sound system.
 Vandals broke into the shelter and took the first player but it was replaced.
-This system was a gift of Hiram H. Livingston as a memorial to his wife.
-Livingston was the architect, hired by The Friends, to design the shelter building.
+This system was a gift of Hiram H. Livingston as a memorial to his wife who passed away in the Summer of 1969 while he was designing the Shelter.
+Livingston, a locally known architect in the Golden Valley area, was hired by The Friends Building Chair person, retired architect Wilber Tusler, to design the shelter building.

 As you enter the shelter you pass under the memorial to Margaret Tusler.
 This wood lintel was engraved and installed at the time of construction of the shelter.
 It was funded by her husband, Wilbur H. Tusler, who was chairman of the building committee for the Friends of the Wild Flower Garden.

 The committee planned the shelter and saw to it's construction in 1969-70.
 Margaret passed away on April 1, 1969 just as the final plans for the shelter were developed.